studenttak/modules/0304/mdModule.md

   SP++;    // deallocate (free) the space
 ```

+The above block of code can also be condensed into one expression: `x=*(SP++)`.

-Due to this methods, the proper way to initialize the SP is to make
+Due to this method, the proper way to initialize the SP is to make
 point to the byte that is just one past the end of the stack area:

 ```c
   SP=stack+STACKSIZE;
 ```

-This seems to cause a problem because it is pointing past the allocated
+This seems to cause a problem because it points past the allocated
 area.
 However, remember that when we push items on a stack, we *first*
 decrement the SP, and as a result, the initial value of SP is never used
 for dereferencing.